Announcing the publication of Jackie Jackson's life work:

 “Jackie Jackson throws open the Round Barn doors at the Dougan family farm to tell us an American story.
 She gives us a rich history of farm life at the mercy of the forces of science and the market but grounded in rock-solid Wisconsin values.” —Dick Durbin, U.S. Senator

-To obtain a copy of The Round Barn, you may order by mail today.
-Just download the order form, print, and send check or money order.
-To pay by credit card, please use the Paypal portal below.
+To order volumes of The Round Barn by check, you may download the order form, print, and send check or money order.
+To order by credit card, please use the Paypal portal below.
 It is not necessary to have a Paypal account.

 An idea strikes Jackie.
 She takes a pencil and paper.
 These are always near Grampa, for Grampa is deaf.
 They are always near Jackie, too, for Jackie writes things down.
 Maybe she has this habit from writing for Grampa all her life.
 Being his ears.
 She writes, "Grampa, I am going to write you a book.
 I am going to call it, The Round Barn."